rhaiscript/book/src/rust/modules/resolvers.md

-When calling a namespace-qualified function defined within a module, other functions defined within the same module script override any similar-named functions (with the same number of parameters) defined in the global namespace.
+When calling a namespace-qualified function defined within a module, other functions defined within the same module script override any similar-named functions (with the same number of parameters) defined in the [global namespace][function namespace].
 This is to ensure that a module acts as a self-contained unit and functions defined in the calling script do not override module code.

-In some situations, however, it is actually beneficial to do it in reverse: have module code call functions defined in the calling script (i.e. in the global namespace) if they exist, and only call those defined in the module script if none are found.
+In some situations, however, it is actually beneficial to do it in reverse: have module code call functions defined in the calling script (i.e. in the [global namespace][function namespace]) if they exist, and only call those defined in the module script if none are found.

 One such situation is the need to provide a _default implementation_ to a simulated _virtual_ function: